xihoo/xihoo.github.io/README.md

 ```
 title: SPA-blog # the title of your blog
 SEOTitle: SPA-blog | 单页-响应式-博客 # the SEOTitle of your blog
-email: bglky.me@gmail.com # your email
+email: hyh0001@mail.ustc.edu.cn # your email
-keywords: "周炳光的博客,bglky blog,周炳光,bglky,responsive,blog,framework7,jekyll" # the keywords of your blog
+keywords: "胡永红的博客,xihoo blog,胡永红,xihoo,responsive,blog,framework7,jekyll" # the keywords of your blog
 description: "An awesome SPA and responsive blog based on Framework7 and Jekyll!" # the description of your blog
 baseurl: "" # the subpath of your site, e.g. /blog
-url: "http://bglky.me" # the base hostname & protocol for your site
+url: "http://xihoo.xyz" # the base hostname & protocol for your site
 ...

 ```